JaxMoss/roboarm/index.md

 **Replace the BlueStamp logo below with an image of yourself and your completed project.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

 ![Headstone Image](logo.svg)

-# Final Milestone
+# Final Milestone - Arm Moved By Hand

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dA2eTj6e8Xg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-To finalize my project, I disconnected the servos from the Arduino, instead directing them into a breadboard that led to a Raspberry Pi.
+To finalize the first half of my project, I disconnected the servos from the Arduino, instead directing them into a breadboard that led to a Raspberry Pi.
 I also connected a 7 inch lcd screen directly into the Pi.
 As I had not worked with servos in conjunction with a Pi before, I spent multiple days reading recources on how servos are controlled, how they are connected to a Pi, and how to program them in Python.
 Then following a guide online, I created loops in Python for each servo to run on.
 Because the project now has a more capable setup in the Raspberry Pi, I plan to use image recognition and a Pi camera to program the arm to mimic the movement of a human arm in front of it.

+# Fifth Milestone - Image Recognition

+<iframe width="560" height="315" src="https://www.youtube.com/embed/dA2eTj6e8Xg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+To finalize the first half of my project, I disconnected the servos from the Arduino, instead directing them into a breadboard that led to a Raspberry Pi.
+I also connected a 7 inch lcd screen directly into the Pi.
+As I had not worked with servos in conjunction with a Pi before, I spent multiple days reading recources on how servos are controlled, how they are connected to a Pi, and how to program them in Python.
+Then following a guide online, I created loops in Python for each servo to run on.
+Because the project now has a more capable setup in the Raspberry Pi, I plan to use image recognition and a Pi camera to program the arm to mimic the movement of a human arm in front of it.

+# Fourth Milestone - Camera

+<iframe width="560" height="315" src="https://www.youtube.com/embed/dA2eTj6e8Xg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+To finalize the first half of my project, I disconnected the servos from the Arduino, instead directing them into a breadboard that led to a Raspberry Pi.
+I also connected a 7 inch lcd screen directly into the Pi.
+As I had not worked with servos in conjunction with a Pi before, I spent multiple days reading recources on how servos are controlled, how they are connected to a Pi, and how to program them in Python.
+Then following a guide online, I created loops in Python for each servo to run on.
+Because the project now has a more capable setup in the Raspberry Pi, I plan to use image recognition and a Pi camera to program the arm to mimic the movement of a human arm in front of it.

+# Third Milestone - Arm on Pi

+<iframe width="560" height="315" src="https://www.youtube.com/embed/dA2eTj6e8Xg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+To finalize the first half of my project, I disconnected the servos from the Arduino, instead directing them into a breadboard that led to a Raspberry Pi.
+I also connected a 7 inch lcd screen directly into the Pi.
+As I had not worked with servos in conjunction with a Pi before, I spent multiple days reading recources on how servos are controlled, how they are connected to a Pi, and how to program them in Python.
+Then following a guide online, I created loops in Python for each servo to run on.
+Because the project now has a more capable setup in the Raspberry Pi, I plan to use image recognition and a Pi camera to program the arm to mimic the movement of a human arm in front of it.

-# Second Milestone
+# Second Milestone - Arm with Bluetooth

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my second milestone, I finished the functionality included in the kit by enabling the Bluetooth module and allowing the arm to be controlled by Bluetooth via an app on my phone.
 The Bluetooth module connects directly into the Arduino board and then connects to the phone and the app recognizes it from there.
 The preloaded code then translates each instruction from the app back into servo movement.
 The main challenge in this milestone was getting Bluetooth to connect properly as we had to order a new Android phone in order to properly use the app.
 Once that had arrived, the Bluetooth was up and running quickly!
 For my final milestone, I plan to transition the arm to run on a Raspberry Pi rather than Arduino so I can further experiment with the functionality of the arm next session!

-# First Milestone
+# First Milestone - Arm Built

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bEWdnR8CKhA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 For my first milestone, I chose to complete the entire construction of the arm, including enabling servo movement.
 The main components of the project are the arduino board and shield, the acrylic pieces and screws, and the servos.
 The board connects via usb to a power source or a computer.
 The servos then connect to that board and are told how to move through the arduino IDE.
 The acrylic pieces are screwed into each servo and move accordingly.
 Some challenges I faced were the fragility of the acrylics and dexterity required for the nuts.
 It required a lot of patience and attention to detail.
 In the future, I plan to add modifications connecting an external sensor that will move the robotic arm according to my own arm movements.